-- Become familiar with the test and the Bluebook[TM] testing application so you know what to expect on test day. - Learn about the structure of the test, how to prepare for it, and how it is scored. - Be aware of what you need to know about taking this test and provide you with an opportunity to review the PSAT 10 Testing Rules (which you can preview later in this guide).
+- Become familiar with the test and the BluebookTM testing application so you know what to expect on test day. - Learn about the structure of the test, how to prepare for it, and how it is scored. - Be aware of what you need to know about taking this test and provide you with an opportunity to review the PSAT 8/9 Testing Rules (which you can preview later in this guide).
 You will be required to review and agree to the Testing Rules in Bluebook before testing.
-You should review them here ahead of time.
-They are also available at cb.org/psat10-rules.